 And if you look up each of these, what you’ll find is that these were guaranteed methods in different cultures and times, some of them 1000 years old, that were believed proven ways to read the future, none of which were.

 [00:13:21] And so we only have really one source of objective knowledge, and it is modern science.
 And it finds validation.
 How?
 Through predictive power, that’s it.
-Predictive power, which puts us squarely in the space of probability, theory, and induction.
+Predictive power, which puts us squarely in the space of The branch of mathematics concerning numerical descriptions … More, theory, and induction.

 Kind of running ahead of myself here.
 But what happened in the 1930s with Karl Popper and his mistaken to pick to pick falsification.
 Versus over predictive value.
 Was an affliction of academic science.